MateusAquino/subvocalization-emg/README.md

 python ./start.py
 ```

 It should be accessible at [`localhost:8000`](http://localhost:8000).
-In case the Cyton dongle is not available you might need to run with administrator privileges.
+In case the Cyton dongle is not available **you might need to run with administrator privileges**.

 ## 🧠 How to use